Through travel I first became aware of the outside world; it was through travel that I found my own introspective way into becoming a part of it.

-The program also takes advantage of the proximity of Paris to important cultural sites in the region and weekly excursions outside of the city include Chartres Cathedral, Monet's gardens at Giverny, the chateaus of Chantilly and Vaux-le-Vicomte and Van Gogh's home at Auvers-Sur-Oise.
+The program also takes advantage of the proximity of Paris to important cultural sites in the region and weekly excursions outside of the city include Chartres cathedral, Monet's gardens at Giverny, the chateau of Vaux-le-Vicomte and Van Gogh's home at Auvers-Sur-Oise.
 The Paris program is designed to promote intercultural understanding as well as confidence in one's ability to adapt to a different culture.
-The 2014 program includes the option of an additional excursion to London, June 30 - July 6th.
-Students may enroll in the London excursion alone.
-Credits earned in Paris and London are applicable to USF art and art history degree requirements.
+The 2017 program includes the option of an additional excursion to Venice, June 30 - July 6th.
+Students may enroll in the Venice excursion alone.
+Credits earned in Paris and Venice are applicable to USF art and art history degree requirements.

 Contributions of any amount to the School of Art and Art History’s Paris scholarship fund will help to make this life-changing experience available to USF art and art history students.
 To make a secure on-line contribution, visit this link.